taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 		backuppower: in feature PhysicalResources::Power;
 end SCSDualPower;
 ```
 This extension has additional requirements to indicate that we expect two external power supplies that are redundant.
-They are constraints on the specificaiton of SCS, i.e., on the componenbt type of the dual redundant SCS (see *DualSCS.reqspe*).
+They are constraints on the specification of SCS, i.e., on the component type of the dual redundant SCS (see *DualSCS.reqspe*).
 ```
 system requirements DualSCSreqs for SimpleControlSystem::SCSDualPower [
 	requirement SR1: "dual power operation" [